EHCPs - Let's get 'September Ready'

 Two obvious ones jump out at me.
 I'm sharing them below, as they may trigger some further thoughts for your own child or children;

 Oh how I've enjoyed telephone consultations with her doctors!
-Some appointments could take us 5 hours for just 5 minutes with the doctor.
+Some appointments could take us five hours for just five minutes with the doctor.
 Not all consultations require a face to face, and I'll be pushing for more telephone consultations in her EHCP.
 It will save me days if not weeks of my life!

 "It has been absolutely brilliant to have some phone consultations with our doctors.
-Previously we could lose a good 5 hours for a 5 minute appointment!
+Previously we could lose a good five hours for a five minute appointment!
 That's a whole day of school missed for a brief follow-up!
 I'm definitely building this into our EHCP going forward."

 We have a bit of time to reflect, think and plan, before we "go back" in September.
 Why not start with these 10 simple questions.
-If appropriate, you may also like to ask your child for their answers too:
+If appropriate, we may also like to ask our child for their answers too: